tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 A list of the filesystems that are customarily mounted on a particular system is kept in the `/etc/fstab` file.
 The information contained in this file allows filesystems to be checked (with `fsck`) and mounted (with mount) automatically at boot time

-You detach filesy stems with the `umount` command. umount complains if you try to unmount a filesystem that is in use; the filesystem to be detached must not have open files or processes whose current directories are located there, and if the file-system contains executable programs, they cannot be running.
+You detach filesy stems with the `umount` command.
+`umount` complains if you try to unmount a filesystem that is in use; the filesystem to be detached must not have open files or processes whose current directories are located there, and if the file-system contains executable programs, they cannot be running.

-Device files defined based on the controllers they are using:
+Device files are defined based on the controllers they are using:

 1. For [IDE controllers device](https://www.ibm.com/support/pages/ide-controllers-servers) file name is - `hda, hdb, hdc..`
 2. For SCSI and SATA controllers device file name is - `sda, sdb, sdc..`